sunn02/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 Assign leads based on probability
 =================================

-Odoo *CRM* can assign leads/opportunities to sales teams and salespeople based on specified rules.
+Odoo **CRM** can assign leads/opportunities to sales teams and salespeople based on specified rules.
 Create assignment rules based on the leads' probability of success to prioritize those that are more likely to result in deals.

 Configure rule-based assignment
 -------------------------------

-To activate *rule-based assignment*, navigate to :menuselection:`CRM --> Configuration --> Settings`, and activate :guilabel:`Rule-Based Assignment`.
+To activate *rule-based assignment*, navigate to :menuselection:`CRM app --> Configuration --> Settings`, and activate :guilabel:`Rule-Based Assignment`.

 The rule-based assignment feature can be set to run :guilabel:`Manually`, meaning an Odoo user must